soufh/sudoku_solver/README.md

 The input format are such :
 example : "9...7...."
 "2...9..53" ".6..124.."
 "84...1.9."
 "5.....8.." ".31..4..." "..37..68." ".9..5.741" "47......."
-Its nine strings in which container nine character between 1 to 9 plus dot (.).
+Its nine strings in which contains nine character between 1 to 9 plus dot (.).

 the output format will be a nine by nine square with filled by number of the sudoku solution. if none solution are found a message will be printed.